 Raise the dosage as needed to eliminate low serotonin symptoms.

-Once you’ve started eating breakfast again and put off your coffee until after you eat in the morning, you might perhaps feel motivated to try and get off coffee completely.
+Once you’ve put off AM coffee until after you eat, you might perhaps feel motivated to try to shake the habit completely.

-According to Julia Ross, people who crave chocolate, coffee, alcohol and even exercise are typically low in the neurotransmitter endorphin.
-Using supplementation of those amino acids that are precursors to endorphin may really help in trying to shake the coffee habit.
+According to Julia Ross, people who crave chocolate, coffee, alcohol, and even exercise are typically low in the neurotransmitter endorphin.

-- Amino acid d-phenylalanine (DPA): 500 mg, 2-4X/day.
-Use DPA if you are addicted to coffee and also an anxious person.
+- Amino acid d-phenylalanine (DPA) (suggested source): 500 mg, 2-4X/day.
+Use DPA if you are a daily coffee drinker and also an anxious person.

-- Amino acid d-phenylalanine (DPA) bound to the amino acid I-phenylalanine (LPA) – known in combination as DLPA: 500 mg, 2-3X/day.
+- Amino acid d-phenylalanine (DPA) bound to the amino acid I-phenylalanine (LPA) – known in combination as DLPA (suggested source): 500 mg, 2-3X/day.
 Use DLPA if you crave the energizing effects of coffee and are not typically an anxious person.